-All these elements can be arranged in a variety of configurations depending on your goals.
 For more information about design specifications, visit Facebook’s Canvas help center here.

 That’s an excellent question.

 However, until Facebook develops a way for its users to purchase products and services through the app (which it’s currently doing), people have to make transactions off the platform.
-It’s at that moment when Canvas and landing pages meet in a perfect marriage of engagement and focus.
+It’s at that moment when Canvas and post-click landing pages meet in a perfect marriage of engagement and focus.

 Use Canvas to design awe-inspiring, eye-catching ads that entertain fans the way the examples above do.
-This is a format that gives advertisers access to something they’ve never had before on Facebook — a user’s entire screen, and with it, their full attention.
+This is a format that gives advertisers access to something they’ve never had before on Facebook.
+A user’s entire screen, and with it, their full attention.

-Then, hit them with one of Facebook’s customizable CTA buttons to drive them to a highly optimized landing page designed to convert them into customers.
+Then, hit them with one of Facebook’s customizable CTA buttons to drive them to a highly optimized post-click landing page designed to convert them into customers.